-Growing Their Potential: Agri Farmers and Aqua Industry Collaborate to Create New Feed Option
+Agri Farmers & Aqua Industry Collaborate To Create New Feed Option

 As the world’s appetite for seafood continues to grow, concerns about the availability of forage fish to feed this increased supply are on the rise too.
 Given nature’s finite stock of small, feeder fish, food producers are seeking alternatives to reduce their dependence on traditional fishmeal options.

 AluProt-CGNA® is one such option.
 Created by Chile’s Center for Nutritional and Agronomic Genomics (CGNA) in 2013, it’s a high-protein lupine variety.
 AluProt has 50 percent greater protein yield potential than traditional alternatives with 60 percent protein in the dehulled grain.
 According to CGNA, this super protein is energy-efficient too, requiring less water, soil preparation and agrochemical support than other plants.

 Environmental efficiency is just part of the story.
 AluProt also provides economic and social support to a collective of Chile’s Mapuche farmers, representing about 150 indigenous farming families in La Araucanía Region and rural communities.
 Their crop is harvested to create a high-quality, high-protein concentrate for which demand outstrips supply.
 Cargill buys 100 percent of the collective’s output for its salmon feed – good for the farmers and good for Cargill.
 AluProt is believed to have better oil content than soymeal as well as a superior amino-acids profile compared to other plant-based proteins.
 Production is expected to ramp up to 10,000 metric tons by 2025.